Coaches

 Paul Sze was a club (Wirral AC) and college athlete (specializing in javelin) in the UK where he completed a degree in Physical Education at De Montfort University.

 His track and field coaching experience began in a Kings Houghton Middle school (Junior High) north of London, England.
 As Head Coach of Track and Field, he organized sports days for the whole school and coached young athletes in all events.
 From there he moved to Canada in 2005 where he took over the role of Head Coach at Dr EP Scarlett from Stuart Holton (2007).
 As Head/Throws coach at Scarlett he has coached numerous provincial high school gold/silver and bronze medalists.
 Paul has been involved in the Organizing Committee for High School Track and Field Provincial teams.
 He has also been involved as a Throws coach for several Provincial teams since 2007.
 In summer of 2009 he was involved in the Legion Camp hosted in Calgary as a Javelin Throws Specialist.
 More recently Paul has joined Caltaf as a specialist throws coach.
 Since arriving at the Club, he has taken many athletes to National Legion Finals.
 He was involved in the Trial-Provinces Alberta team (hosted in Sherwood Park 2022) as a Throws coach.
-IN terms of Coach Education, he has recently attained the fully “Certified Club Coach” in Throws and is in training as an “Athletics Performance Coach” through Athletics Canada.
+IN terms of Coach Education, he has recently attained the fully “Certified Club Coach” in Throws and is also certified as an “Athletics Performance Coach” through Athletics Canada.
 He is currently competing as a Master thrower in all throws.

 Paul says: “Since I first began coaching, it has been a pleasure to coach athletes, help them realize their potential and to give back to a sport that has given me so much.”